 You often think about why your favorite colleagues and managers stand out so much in your mind, right?
 Why they are so wonderful and what makes them super cool?
-Because they get things done perfectly without any hurdle and enjoy the work.
+The reason is that they get things done perfectly without any hurdle and enjoy the work.
 Did you ever notice the people you encountered in the office also want to be a little bit more like them?
 And you end up wondering how and why?
-You shouldn’t be extra-ordinary to adopt certain skills to communicate, to be a supportive p and a good collaborative person.
-You only need to be concise so that the task can be easy when you have some quality of skills.
+You don’t need to be extraordinary to adopt certain skills to communicate, to be a supportive person and a cooperative member of a team.
+You only need to be concise so that the task can be easy when you have some quality skills.

-Okay, interpersonal skills, here you go.
-Particularly, these skills are what you really need to know about because by adopting certain skills you can be exceptional among other people whatever you are at the workplace or anywhere else in the world.
-Interpersonal skills not only change your career dramatically but also level up your business and helpful in your personal life.
+Okay, interpersonal skills, here we go.
+Particularly, these skills are what you really need to know about, because by adopting certain skills you can be exceptional among other people regardless of your position at the workplace or anywhere else in the world.
+Interpersonal skills not only change your career dramatically but also level up your business and help in your personal life.
 But if you lack these skills then trust me, you are losing the game.
-Fortunately, interpersonal skills can be improved with your learning techniques, communication skills, right knowledge, and practice.
+Fortunately, interpersonal skills can be improved with your learning techniques, communication skills, knowledge and practice.

 But Wait, What Exactly Are Interpersonal Skills?

 You most likely heard of interpersonal skills, but you are somewhat unsure about it, right?
-Simple the term, “Interpersonal” stands for all that jazz involving collaborations/interaction amongst people.
-However, if we see the interpersonal skill through the business point of view then these skills are involved in all the behaviors that make you different from the other in the positive sense.
-In short, these skills (empathy, communication, and more) allows working smoothly with others, whether it’s your clients, boss, coworkers, friends, family or anyone else you come into contact with.
+Well then, simplify the term: “Interpersonal” stands for all that jazz involving collaborations and interactions with people.
+However, if we see the interpersonal skill through the business point of view then these skills are involved in all those behaviors that make you different from the others in a positive way.
+In short, these skills (empathy, communication, and more) allow you to work smoothly with others, whether it’s your clients, boss, coworkers, friends, family or anyone else you come into contact with.

 “Fundamentally, interpersonal skills are what we would call a ‘social skill set’ that allows you to have…meaningful relationships,” says Barbara Wright.

-Certainly, effective communication is very crucial and helpful because it is basically an ability to get your point across efficiently and clear when interacting with colleagues.
+Certainly, effective communication is very crucial and helpful because it is basically an ability to get your point across efficiently and clearly when interacting with colleagues.

 Moreover, within this, you need to be able to pass your thoughts and explain them effectively while using nonverbal indications for certain situations and suitable body language.
-Besides, proficiency in written communication is also important including, writing succinctly and precisely in email and elsewhere and often responding to the message of colleagues other people with appropriate information in a well-timed manner.
+Besides, proficiency in written communication is also important including, writing succinctly and precisely in email and elsewhere and often responding to the messages of colleagues and others with appropriate information in a well-timed manner.